geminiKim/minimerce/README.md

 # Minimerce

-Minimerce is an E-Commerce Platform API Engine.
+Minimerce is an E-Commerce API Platform.

 Provides product registration and ordering, state management, and external API creation.